+City Campus Phone: 373 7599

+Epsom Campus Phone: 623 8899

-City Campus Epsom Campus Manukau Institute of Technology Campus Tai Tokerau Campus Phone: 373 7599 Phone: 623 8899 Phone: 968 8765 Phone: 09 470 1000 (or 0800 61 62 63)
+Manukau Institute of Technology Campus Phone: 968 8765

+Tai Tokerau Campus Phone: 09 470 1000 (or 0800 61 62 63)

-Features of the Graduate Diploma in Teaching (Early Childhood Education)
+Features of Graduate Diploma in Teaching (Early Childhood Education):

 The Graduate Diploma in Teaching (Early Childhood Education) builds on the principles and conceptual framework that underpin the University of Auckland pre-service teacher education qualifications.
 It has an evidence-informed, outcomes-focused and inquiry-based approach to preparing student teachers to teach diverse learners.
 It acknowledges learning as a complex process and begins from the premise that teaching is a moral and ethical activity which requires critical knowledge, skills and dispositions to result in quality education for children.
 The programme therefore offers learning opportunities to student teachers that require them to critique their own knowledge, beliefs and understandings.
 This forms the basis for them to develop new knowledge, understandings and a repertoire of skills that will enable them to teach effectively as beginning teachers.
 To achieve this, the programme weaves together strands of pedagogy, subject matter knowledge, an awareness of context and an understanding of learners, along with skills of critical reflection and analysis.